ZebraRoy/read-docs-mcp/README.md

 - `--mode`: Operating mode for the MCP server
   - Options: `normal` (default), `two-step`
   - See [Operating Modes](#operating-modes) section for details
+- `--include-src`: Include source code reading capability (optional)
+  - Set to `true` to enable reading source files from the repository
+  - Default: `false`
+  - When enabled, adds a tool to read source code files for additional implementation details

 ### Important Note on Git Authentication